mrs-metu/mrs-metu.github.io/_pages/about.md

 ---

-We are continuously looking for talented Master's, Doctoral students, and Postdoctoral researchers, as well as motivated undergraduate researchers/interns.
+We are continuously looking for talented Master's, Doctoral students, and Postdoctoral researchers, as well as motivated undergraduate researchers/interns {% link {{ page.blog }} %}.

 Contact: Dr. M. Efe Tiryaki\
 Email: coming@soon